sim6/isardvdi-docs/docs/admin/hypervisors.md

 To connect a trunk interface with vlan definitions inside the hypervisor you have to set (and uncomment) variables in your isardvdi.conf:

+**IMPORTANT NOTE**: Remember to rebuild the docker-compose by issuing the ./build.sh command again.

 - **HYPERVISOR_HOST_TRUNK_INTERFACE:** This is the host network trunk interface name as seen in the host.
 For example: eth1

   If you don't set HYPERVISOR_STATIC_VLANS the hypervisor will auto detect vlans for 260 seconds each time it starts isard-hypervisor container.
 So, it is better to define the static vlans you know are in the trunk.